yash91989201/my-hashnode-blogs/clofycunw000009l27jhjdwsb.md

 6. Now go to the bottom and click on Create Bucket.

-7. After the bucket has been created go to its properties scroll to the bottom and edit `Static Website Hosting` settings.
+7. After the bucket has been created go to its properties scroll to the bottom and edit `Static Website Hosting` Settings.
 Also for the index page enter index.html

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698808011410/6061bf13-c4bf-4163-80a9-183063feacb9.png align="center")